-In order to qualify for licensing under the IFTA agreement, you must operate in two or more member jurisdictions.
-Operations in South Dakota only, will not allow you to license.
+To qualify for licensing under the IFTA agreement, you must operate in two or more member jurisdictions.
 You must also be operating an IFTA Qualified Motor Vehicle.

 - 1. Base Jurisdiction the jurisdiction a carrier makes fuel tax payments to. - a.
 Your base jurisdiction will distribute the appropriate amount of tax owed to each IFTA member jurisdiction for you. - b.
-South Dakota will be your base jurisdiction if: - a) Your vehicle(s) are registered in South Dakota; - b) Your vehicle(s)'s use is controlled from a location in South Dakota; - c) Your vehicle(s)'s records are maintained or can be made available in South Dakota; - d) At least one of your vehicles logs miles within South Dakota. - 2.
+South Dakota will be your base jurisdiction if: - a) Your vehicle(s) are registered in South Dakota. - b) Your vehicle(s)'s use is controlled from a location in South Dakota. - c) Your vehicle(s)'s records are maintained or can be made available in South Dakota. - d) At least one of your vehicles logs miles within South Dakota. - 2.
 IFTA Qualified Motor Vehicle motor vehicles used, designed, or maintained to transport people or property and that: - a.
-Have two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or - b.
+Have two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms: or - b.
 Have three or more axles, regardless of the weight; or - c.
-Are used in combination when such combination exceeds a gross vehicle weight of 26,000. - d.
+Are used in combination when such combination exceeds a gross vehicle weight of 26,000.

 Note: Recreation vehicles are not considered qualified vehicles.